magolovanov/Catalog-on-Demand-Data-as-a-Service-integration-sample/README.md

 ## Server-side scripts

-processLogin.php: makes ValidateUser Catalog-on-Demand® API call with user credentials passed to it by login,php; in case of success, remembers user data in the session.
+processLogin.php: makes ValidateUser Catalog-on-Demand API call with user credentials passed to it by login,php; in case of success, remembers user data in the session.
 Returns call status / error description to the caller.

-processLogin.php: makes ValidateUser Catalog-on-Demand® API call with user credentials passed to it by login,php; in case of success, remembers user data in the session.
+processLogin.php: makes ValidateUser Catalog-on-Demand API call with user credentials passed to it by login,php; in case of success, remembers user data in the session.
 Returns call status / error description to the caller.

 processConfiguration.php: remembers passed selected configuration index in the session.
 Returns call status to the caller.